Google Algorithm Update for May 2020 – Anything You Need to Know

 It should contain genuine worthwhile content that is insightful, interesting, and enlightening for your readers.
-Even the headline or title should be a highlight with concise descriptive keywords that captures and depicts the significance of the content.
+Even the headline or title should be highlighted with concise descriptive keywords that capture and depicts the significance of the content.

 Google says that the algorithm seeks to reward sites with the best content.
 Follow their terms: “If there’s more deserving content, that will continue to rank well with our systems.”

 2. Know the Quality Rater Guidelines and E-A-T (Expertise, Authoritativeness, Trustworthiness) Awareness breeds quality performance.
 If you get yourself familiar with the quality rater guidelines of Google, you will have a better idea of what to put in your content so you will get desirable search results.

 Your content is likewise assessed with E-A-T so understanding the guidelines alongside E-A-T will help you deliver more valuable content for your site.

 Why Google Algorithm Updates May Be In Your Favor